 Place the cast-iron skillet in the preheated oven at 400°F (200°C) to warm it with 3 tablespoons of avocado oil.
 The oil should be hot but not smoking.

-STEP FOUR: Bake the Cornbread
+STEP 4: Bake the Cornbread

 Carefully remove the hot skillet from the oven, swirling the oil to coat the bottom and sides evenly.
 Pour the cornbread batter into the hot, oiled skillet, spreading it out evenly.